ringcentral/ringcentral-api-docs/docs/team-messaging/bots/walkthrough.md

 $ npm install
 ```

 Next, let's setup the environment and configuration of the bot.
-Copy the contents of `.env.template` to `.env`.
+Copy the contents of `env.template` to `.env`.

 ```bash
 $ cp env-template .env